Flute p[layer, RIAM

 Application Form

-First Prize: €1000 donated by the Dowdall Family and a solo performance with the National Symphony Orchestra at the discretion of the NSO.
+First Prize: €1000 donated by the Dowdall Family and a solo performance with the National Symphony Orchestra of Ireland at the discretion of the NSOI.

-Eligibility: RIAM Tertiary Students, including students on the DMus and Professional Mentorship programmes under the age of 32 on Monday, 15th January, 2025.
-Previous winners of the Maura Dowdall Award and Colin Staveley Memorial Award are not eligible to compete for these individual prizes.
+Eligibility: RIAM Tertiary Students, including students on the DMus and Professional Mentorship programmes under the age of 32 on Monday, 20th October, 2025.
+Previous winners of the Maura Dowdall Award are not eligible to compete.

-Programme(s): For the Preliminary Round, competitors must prepare one movement of the concerto/work for solo instrument/voice which the competitor intends to perform in the Final, if selected.
-The Jury will have the discretion to stop the competitor in cases where the movement exceeds 10 minutes.
-In the Final, competitors must perform the complete concerto/work for solo instrument/voice.
+Programme(s): For the Preliminary Round, competitors must prepare up to 10 minutes of one movement of the concerto/work for solo instrument/voice which the competitor intends to perform in the Final, if selected.
+In both the Semi-Final and the Final, competitors must perform the complete concerto/work for solo instrument/voice.

 You can apply using the application form link below.
 You must have your teacher's approval before making an application.
 Please note that competitors will not be permitted to change their programme once submitted.